wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/overview-ransomware.md

 - Ransomware is downloaded onto a machine and extracts data; the criminal then demands a ransom to prevent confidential information being released to the public.
 - Ransomware is downloaded and changes file names so users can't open files, which prevents normal day-to-day jobs being carried out.
 A ransom is demanded to obtain access to the files.
-- Ransomware is downloaded which locks users out of their computers completely making any work impossible and effectively shuts down a company.
+- Ransomware is downloaded that locks users out of their computers completely making any work impossible and effectively shuts down a company.
 A ransom is demanded to allow the company to continue to operate.

 The impact on users and companies is significant: